kstenerud/concise-encoding/ce-structure.md

 Intangible objects are either meta-information or structural helpers, but do not themselves count as actual data when structurally interpreting the document (i.e. they cannot fill containers).

  * [Invisible objects](#invisible-objects) provide helper functionality such as comments and byte alignment, but don't affect the document structure or data.
- * [Structural objects](#structural-objects) provide support for linkages beween parts of the document and ways to reduce redundancy, but are not themselves complete data objects.
+ * [Structural objects](#structural-objects) provide support for linkages between parts of the document and ways to reduce redundancy, but are not themselves complete data objects.

 ```dogma
 intangible-object = invisible_object | structural_object;